Who is DOT OIG's Whistleblower Protection Coordinator?

 U.S. Office of Special Counsel Certification

-The Office of Inspector General's compliance with 5 U.S.C.
-2302(c) obligations to inform DOT's workforce of their rights and remedies under the prohibited personnel practice and whistleblower protection provisions of chapters 12 and 23 of Title 5 has been certified by the U.S. Office of Special Counsel.
-This certification is effective through December 2017.
+The OIG has been certified by the OSC as being in compliance with obligations to inform DOT's workforce of their rights and remedies under the prohibited personnel practice and whistleblower protection provisions of chapters 12 and 23 of Title 5 of the United States Code.
+OSC certification requirements were revised by law enacted in late 2017.
+The OIG is in the process of obtaining recertification under the revised legal requirements.